![]() |

 According to owners of this newest CG-5, the procedures on this web site remain useful for improving the mount.
 However, a word of caution is in order.

 One owner of the computerized CG-5 reports that, after completing the improvements described here, the GoTo functions of his mount no longer worked properly.
 He could not even perform a star alignment with the mount.
-Fortunately, he discovered that resetting the mount to the factory settings cured the problem, and the GoTo functions of his mount have worked fine ever since.
+Fortunately, he discovered that resetting the mount to the factory settings cured the problem, and the GoTo functions of his mount have worked properly ever since.
 In terms of improving the very sticky Declination axis of his computerized CG-5, the owner reports that the procedures described on this site worked very well.

 Since I don't own a computerized CG-5 on which to experiment, I can't confirm that disassembling the mount will always cause a problem with the GoTo system or that resetting to the factory settings will always cure the problem.
-As stated in the Disclaimer below, I do not take responsibility for your decision to disassemble your CG-5.
+As stated in the Disclaimer below, I do not take ANY responsibility for your decision to disassemble your CG-5.

 Replacement Parts